Clearlane car loan marketplace review

 Powered by online bank Ally, Clearlane is an online marketplace that connects customers with auto financing — meaning that it doesn’t provide the loans itself.
-It offers competitive rates with relatively low requirements, making it a solid option for people who might have trouble getting a bank loan.
+It offers competitive rates with relatively minimal requirements, making it a solid option for people who might have trouble getting a bank loan.

 What types of car loans does Clearlane offer?

 - Car refinance loans.
 Save on your existing car loan by trading it in for one with better rates and terms.

 - Lease buyouts.
 Get help to pay for the balloon fee that comes at the end of a lease if you decide to buy your car.

 Icing on the cake, Clearlane also offers gap insurance, which covers the difference between your vehicle’s worth and your loan balance if your car is totaled or stolen.
 Or pick up a vehicle service contract through Clearlane, which helps make expensive repairs more manageable.